Sy Weintraub

-Sy Weintraub (May 28, 1923 – April 4, 2000) was a film and television producer best known for his series of Tarzan films and television episodes between 1959 and 1968.
+Sy Weintraub (May 28, 1923 – April 4, 2000) was an American film and television producer best known for his series of Tarzan films and television episodes between 1959 and 1968.
 Weintraub broke with the Johnny Weissmuller formula of portraying Tarzan as a pidgin-speaking noble savage who lives in a treehouse with Jane and Boy.
 Instead, his Tarzan was an educated depressed loner, much closer to Edgar Rice Burroughs's original conception of the character and Boy is replaced by a young orphan named Jai.
 Weintraub also produced two Sherlock Holmes films for television and was an owner of Panavision.